-GIS was established by QatarEnergy, a Qatari state-owned public corporation established by Decree Law no. 10 of 1974, as a parent company of a group of companies with interests in a broad cross-section of industries, ranging from insurance and re-insurance, onshore and offshore drilling, accommodation barge, helicopter transportation and catering services.
+GIS was established by QatarEnergy, a Qatari stateowned public corporation established by Decree Law no. 10 of 1974, as a parent company of a group of companies with interests in a broad cross-section of industries, ranging from insurance and re-insurance, onshore and offshore drilling, accommodation barge, helicopter transportation and catering services.
 GIS went public and listed on Qatar Stock Exchange by QatarEnergy to provide Qatari people with investment opportunity, and to share the generated profits with them, ensuring they get the maximum benefit.
 Also, the IPO price was lower than the fair estimate of the share value.
 All shareholders receive annual dividends in proportion to their shareholdings.

-Recognizing the peculiar nature of GIS' activities and the Company's strategic position, especially in drilling and aviation segments, and taking into account the public interest, it was therefore critical, to make sure assets are properly managed in a manner that ensures sustainability and creates value for the Company's shareholders, that QatarEnergy, the founder of the Company, retains special privileges, including the Special Share.
+Recognizing the peculiar nature of GIS' activities and the Company's strategic position, especially in drilling and aviation segments, and the role assigned to Qatar Energy, whose frameworks go beyond the commercial and financial aspect to focus on political or economic strategies that affect the public interest, it was therefore critical, to make sure assets are properly managed in a manner that ensures sustainability and creates value for the Company's shareholders, that QatarEnergy, the founder of the Company, retains special privileges, including the Special Share.
 These special privileges are provided for in article no. 77 of the Commercial Companies Law promulgated by Law no. 5 of 2002 at that time, which are still in effect as part of the provisions of the Commercial Companies Law promulgated by Law no. 11 of 2015 as amended by Law no. 8 of 2021.
 In addition, article no.152 states that the Company's Articles of Association may provide for the determination of some privileges for a class of shares, provided that the shares of the same class are equal in rights, advantages and restrictions.
+The rights, advantages, or restrictions relating to a class of shares may not be amended except by a decision of the extraordinary general assembly, and with the approval of two-thirds of the holders of the class of shares to which the amendment relates.
+The controls and conditions of preferred shares and the rules and procedures for converting them into ordinary shares and their redemption by the company shall be issued by a decision from the Minister of Commerce and Industry.

-Due to many reasons that show how closely the Company's financial and operational performance is connected to QatarEnergy, making it vital to maintain aligned strategy and vision, QatarEnergy, the Special Shareholder, had to reserve the right to appoint three (3) Board Directors and senior and executive management teams who are sufficiently qualified and experienced to perform their duties effectively in the best interest of the Company and dedicated to achieving its goals and objectives.
+In this context and due to many reasons that show how closely the Company's financial and operational performance is connected to QatarEnergy, making it vital to maintain aligned strategy and vision, QatarEnergy, the Special Shareholder, had to reserve the right to appoint three (3) Board Directors and senior and executive management teams who are sufficiently qualified and experienced to perform their duties effectively in the best interest of the Company and dedicated to achieving its goals and objectives.
 The reasons are summarized as follows:

-- QatarEnergy is the founder, Special Shareholder and 10% shareholder. - The strategic activities of the Company, particularly in the aviation and drilling segments. - QatarEnrgy provides technical and technological support to group companies. - QatarEnergy provides all financial and head office services to the Company under a comprehensive service-level agreement.
+- QatarEnergy is the founder, Special Shareholder and 10% shareholder. - The strategic activities of the Company, particularly in the aviation and drilling segments. - QatarEnergy provides technical and technological support to group companies. - QatarEnergy provides all financial and head office services to the Company under a comprehensive service-level agreement.
 These services are provided as and when requested to ensure that the operations of the Company are fully supported.